-ABOUT TSG MOBILE BAY EDITORS JAMIE CROW CONGER AND KATIE CROW
+ABOUT TSG MOBILE BAY EDITORS JAMIE CROW CONGER AND KATIE McNEIL:

 After college, Jamie married a Texas native, moved to San Antonio, and started working under interior decorator, storeowner, and TSG member Bonnie Chumbley at Svelte Veldt Home.
 While working there, she met Francie Mannix, Editor of The Scout Guide San Antonio.
 While she loved Svelte Veldt and the decorating world, she couldn’t help thinking what a dream it would be to bring The Scout Guide to the Mobile Bay area.

 Following graduation from college, Katie spent four and a half years in Mobile’s “wilder sister city to the west,” New Orleans.
 While living in the Big Easy, she worked in the marketing department at Tulane University and came across The Scout Guide New Orleans.
 Watching the positive changes happening in Mobile from afar was exciting, but she wanted to play a part in building the momentum to create a better Mobile, and thought TSG might be the perfect way to join the movement.

 When they both arrived back in their hometown around the same time, Jamie and Katie discovered their mutual admiration for The Scout Guide.
 Katie told Jamie she had already contacted TSG Headquarters in Charlottesville about starting a guide, and the two teamed up to create The Scout Guide Mobile Bay.
 Jamie’s favorite aspects of the job are meeting so many wonderful people within her community, finding entrepreneurs who are doing what they love, and helping them thrive; Katie’s favorite parts of her job include building relationships with clients who quickly become close friends, promoting local businesses, and championing the professional dreams of the people in the city she loves.